Author Profile Picture

 Why is EDI needed in your organisation, what is the current level of understanding and how can we affect change?

-We need to take action to ensure people are empowered and expectations are set in the journey to inclusion
+We need to take action to ensure people are empowered and expectations are set in the journey to inclusion.

-It is nearly two years on from the murder of George Floyd in the US by a police officer and 18 months on from the kidnap, rape and murder of Sarah Everard by a serving metropolitan police office.
-More recently, a young 16-year-old transwoman, Brianna Ghey, was fatally stabbed near her home in Warrington, and I have witnessed the vitriol and hate pouring in through the mainstream media.
+It is nearly three years on from the murder of George Floyd in the US by a police officer and over two years on from the kidnap, rape and murder of Sarah Everard by a serving metropolitan police office.
+Last year, a young 16-year-old transwoman, Brianna Ghey, was fatally stabbed near her home in Warrington, and I have witnessed the vitriol and hate pouring in through the mainstream media.
+Are we learning nothing as a society?
+Or is it an important sign when global businesses like McDonald’s sign a legal obligation with the Equality and Human Rights Commission to protect staff from sexual harassment?

 Authenticity is paramount

+In our workplaces we hold #hashtag events to promote LGBTQ+ history, Black History, International Women’s Day, Mental Health Awareness, etc. but is your business just going through the motions or are you deeply embedding positive people experiences within your culture in a way that is authentic?
+Firstly, we must Define & Assess – Where Are We Now?: stop and think about why equality, diversion and inclusion (EDI) is needed in your organisation, and assess the current level of understanding.
 Have you got employee engagement surveys?
 Are they performed regularly or just once a year?
 How do your people/customers feel about you as an organisation?
 Do you measure employee and customer experience?
 Data is essential to provide insights into who has said what and why – build in a ‘you said we did’ mantra or people will stop trusting you to listen to them.

 Is your business just going through the motions or are you deeply embedding positive people experiences within your culture in a way that is authentic?